 And you know that you’ve probably used those excuses multiple times already.
 It’s time to decide that we’re not going to use excuses anymore.
 We’re going to walk away from safety behaviors.
 We’re going to stop seeking reassurance, distracting ourselves, avoiding things that are difficult using substances as a way to manage our feelings, and we’re going to ultimately stop doing compulsions.
 Those are the things that need to happen in order to see true successful exposure and response prevention therapy happen for obsessive-compulsive disorder.

-Finally, along the way there’s probably going to be some setbacks.
+Finally, along the way, there are probably going to be some setbacks.
 There will be days that it’s more difficult than other days, even after therapy.
 There may be times that a stressor occurs in your life, and OCD, being the advantageous jerk that it is, is going to try to take advantage of that and to say hey, I’ve got a solution for you, let’s go back to doing some of those compulsions.

-If you need exposure and response prevention therapy, check out NOCD.com or treatmyocd.com, we have trained therapists who utilize exposure and response prevention therapy for the treatment of obsessive compulsive disorder.
-I personally supervise that network as well.
-And we look forward to helping you and working with you to see if we can help make some changes in your life, and get rid of that influence that the OCD has.
+We look forward to helping you and working with you to see if we can help make some changes in your life, and get rid of that influence that OCD has.